mvysny/mvysny.github.io/_posts/2018-4-26-Real-world-experience-with-CouchBase-Lite-Android.md

 time-consuming in CouchBase world.
 That should be a warning sign of the quality (or rather, the lack thereof) of the whole CouchBase offering.
 That, combined with a constant stream of poor excuses from the devs for every bug I've opened.
-I should've abandon the CouchBase stack, but it seemed to be working so far, so I thought I'm simply doing something wrong.
+Given these red flags I should've abandoned the CouchBase stack long time ago, but it seemed to be working so far, so I thought I'm simply doing something wrong.

 Then things started to break.